gonner22/Meowcoin-Web-Wallet/.github/pull_request_template.md

 ---

 <!---
-Below is for LMP (Labs Micro Proposals), how your PR is rewarded AIPG: this'll help your PR be rewarded faster by the DAO!
+Below is for LMP (Labs Micro Proposals), how your PR is rewarded MEWC: this'll help your PR be rewarded faster by the DAO!
 --->

 ## What does this PR address?